 For some, Twitter is like a mythical land of wonder.
-They spend hours tweeting, retweeting, and measuring results only to find that they receive very little traffic from this social media powerhouse.
-If you’re currently shaking your head in agreement and questioning how you, too, can get on the fast-moving Twitter boat, it could be as simple as modifying what you’re posting.
+They spend hours tweeting, retweeting, and measuring results only to find they receive very little traffic from this social media powerhouse.
+If you’re currently shaking your head in agreement and questioning how you, too, can get on the fast-moving Twitter boat, it could be as simple as modifying what you’re posting to create better tweets.

 Here are 3 simple tips for writing better tweets: